masagrator/glslc-nvn-static-recompiler/README.md

  ./QUICKSTART.sh file.elf 0x7100000000 [-jn]
  ```
 `-j n`/`-jn` - amount of threads to use in parts that allow it, by default `n` is `2`.<br>
 Depending on size of ELF and amount of threads this can take even an hour to finish.
+Single core performance is the most important factor here.

 Result of this work is a folder with source code ready to compile via make, shipping additionally file `glslc_cli.c` for CLI interface.